 When people say “I’m a psychologist”, it means they’ve completed a minimum of six years study and work experience, and are registered with the Psychology Board of Australia (PBA).
-Just like doctors, nurses and lawyers, it’s a legal requirement to register before you can practice as a psychologist.
+Just like doctors, nurses and lawyers, it’s a legal requirement to register before you can practise as a psychologist.

 So how do you become a psychologist?

-All psychologists must successfully complete an accredited three year psychology major that’s recognised by the Australian Psychology Accreditation Council (APAC).
+All psychologists must successfully complete an accredited three-year Psychology major that’s recognised by the Australian Psychology Accreditation Council (APAC).
 You’ll gain a foundation in psychological theory and scientific knowledge, as well as learning the technical research skills you need for postgraduate study.

 Already completed an undergraduate in another area of study?
-Don’t stress, you can complete an accredited graduate diploma that is the equivalent to a three year major in just one year (full-time).
-Be careful with terminology though – some graduate diplomas are three year equivalents; and some serve as a fourth year of study.
+Don’t stress, you can complete an accredited graduate diploma that is the equivalent to a three-year major in just one year (full-time).
+Be careful with terminology though – some graduate diplomas are three-year equivalents; and some serve as a fourth year of study.

-If gaining experience on the job sounds like the best way for you to learn, you can undertake a two year supervised internship as a provisionally registered psychologist.
+If gaining experience on the job sounds like the best way for you to learn, you can undertake a two-year supervised internship as a provisionally registered psychologist.
 The internship must be approved as an accredited pathway, and all requirements for full registration need to be met during training.
 The PBA has decided to retire the 4+2 internship pathway in the near future, so if this is an option you’re looking into, keep in mind that you’ll need to complete your fourth year program and commence your two year internship by 30 June, 2022.
 Find out more here.